indivari/amilsil.github.io/_posts/2016-08-02-angular2-typescript-debugging.md

 - vscode
 - chrome
 ---

+TypeScript debugging for Angular2 can be setup easily with few steps.
+We just need to configure the transpiler and debugger properly before launching chrome with debugging on.
+Let's go in steps.

 ![jumbo]({{ site.baseurl }}/images/2016/08/jumbo.png "jumbo")

-Let's talk a little about setting up a TypeScript Angular2 development environment with debugging for Chrome.

-`TypeScript` is the recommeneded apprach for developing `Angular2` Applications.
+`TypeScript` is the recommeneded approach for developing `Angular2` Applications.
 Angular.io has a fairly complete documentation for `TypeScript` compared to that `javascript`.

 # 3 basic steps to debugging TypeScript